amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/3-4-foreach.md

 - When you need to access each element without modifications, use a foreach loop.
 - When you need to **modify**, or change elements, consider a for loop or even a while loop, depending on your needs.

-Foreach loops don't have a way to get the index of an element, so changing the value at the current index is not so simple with foreach loops.
-I would consider a for loop in this case.
-As always, use the right tool for the job.
+Foreach loops are not meant to modify the collection it's iterating through, so I would consider a for loop in this case.

 #### Skills to Practice